 How to attach Google Drive files to notes

-Currently available on Evernote for Web (Chrome, Safari, Opera), Android, Windows, and Mac
+Currently available on Evernote for Web (Safari only), Android, Windows, and Mac

 Add Google Drive files to Evernote

 You can add Google Drive files to Evernote notes as attachments or as pasted links (URLs) without having to leave Evernote.
 When you attach Google Drive files, the links are formatted as clickable objects that are easy to find in a note.